-North Carolina is in a strong position to transition to more sustainable and cleaner power sources.
+North Carolina — the second-largest importer of coal in the U.S. — is in a strong position to transition to more sustainable and cleaner power sources.
 Solar projects have increased dramatically, and the potential for offshore wind energy is greater in the Tar Heel State than any other mid-Atlantic coastal state.

 Coal-Power Plant Facts

 - 3 of the 50 dirtiest U.S. power plants are in North Carolina: the Belews Creek, Roxboro and Marshall plants.